NBIK14013U Arctic Biology

 MSc Programme in Biology

 Lectures run throughout the course and present both aquatic and terrestrial themes, where the environmental characteristics of the Arctic are defined and described.
 In connection with this, diversity, population dynamics in time and space as well as ecological implications are covered.
 Morphological, physiological as well as reproductive adaptations and strategies are discussed for selected plant and animal groups.
-Important aspects such as effects of climate change, effects of ice and immigration after the glaciations are examined in details.
+Important aspects such as effects of climate change and effects of ice and snow are examined in details.

 The aim of the course is to provide students with an understanding of: